jacebrowning/datafiles/docs/settings.md

 # `HOOKS_ENABLED`

-When running unit tests for a library using `datafiles`, it can be helpful to disable automatic loading/saving of models for performance and to avoid writing files to disk:
+When running unit tests for a client using `datafiles`, it can be helpful to disable automatic loading/saving of models for performance and to avoid writing files to disk:

 ```python